UnaliWear Kanega Watch Reviewed in 2024

 Every time our testers connect to a monitoring center, they ask the agent to provide the device’s current address.
 With the Kanega Watch, monitoring center agents gave the correct address every time.

 If you’re looking for a device that allows caregivers to see your location for extra peace of mind, the Kanega Watch isn’t for you.
 It doesn’t connect to a smartphone app, so there’s no way for caregivers to check on the device.
-This preserves privacy but also means there’s fewer safety nets in case of an emergency.
+This preserves privacy but also means fewer safety nets in case of an emergency.
 Caregivers know to check-in when the device is consistently shown in a strange location or runs out of battery, for example.

 Battery charging